AnyChart/docs.anychart.com/Maps/General.md

 while others are dynamic or interactive, even three-dimensional.
 Although most commonly used to depict geography, maps may represent any space, real or imagined, without regard to context or scale; e.g. brain mapping, DNA mapping and extraterrestrial mapping.

 Interactive Maps is a unique feature of AnyChart component that allows you to visualize geographical related data.
 We use the same swf file to render maps and charts - this allows you to combine maps and chart in the interactive dashboards and easily deploy both of them.

-The maps themselves are stored in a separate file with "*.amap" extension, to render a desired map you just place this file and swf file on your server and specify them in XML settings file.

 ## Points